 You're only allowed to dispose of five 25kg bags of rubble/construction type waste twice a year.
 Each time you do this, we’ll mark it on your permit.
 You're not allowed to use your permit to dispose of waste from a business.

-When you apply online you need to upload a copy of the first and second page of your vehicle registration certificate (V5).
+When you apply for a van or trailer permit you need to upload a copy of the first and second page of your V5 vehicle registration document.
 You also need to upload any one of the following documents containing your address:

 - council tax bill